Market Basket (New England): 2025 management dispute

-In May 28, 2025, CEO Arthur T. Demoulas along with two of his children and several other executives were placed on administrative leave after it was alleged that he was planning to disrupt the business and operations of Market Basket with a work stoppage.
+On May 28, 2025, CEO Arthur T. Demoulas along with two of his children and several other executives were placed on administrative leave after it was alleged that he was planning to disrupt the business and operations of Market Basket with a work stoppage.
 Board member Michael Keyes later revealed that was due to succession plan and stated that "a business run for the next 50 years with an autocrat making all the decisions?
 That was the bottom line."
 Kimberly Eddleston, a professor at Northeastern University, compared the ousting to an episode of the television series Succession and said that "the family infighting, the dysfunction from brothers, cousins, siblings; that absolute discord, not learning from past mistakes.
 That's a real similarity, that shows you the lack of trust between family members, and the lack of communication, too.
 It just created all this conflict and tension.
 The board definitely sees some different visions."
 Eddleston later said that roughly 60 percent of family-owned businesses don't have a succession plan and that "the leader has one in his head, but doesn't communicate it, which is just as damaging."
 Two of the suspended executives said that "they wanted to be part of something greater."
 Subsequently, they visited two stores in New Hampshire, a move that the board called a "pre-planned attack".
 The board gave the executive a final warning not to enter any stores.

 Social media users speculated that the sisters could be looking to cash out, though the three board members aligned with them claimed that is not the case.
 Grant Welker from the Boston Business Journal said that Market Basket may be better run by someone not in Demoulas family.
 Board member Bill Shea had been accused of blind loyalty to the family as well giving information improperly.
 Shea also claimed there was a conspiracy between the board and the media and stated that they were "to discredit Artie and his team into a damaging media circus."
 A "Save Market Basket" Facebook group was created in response to Arthur T. Demoulas being put on leave.

 In September 2025, the board of directors announced they had fired Arthur T. Demoulas.
 In a statement, released via his representative, Justine Griffin, he expressed his disappointment in the failed mediation attempts, while also calling the board's attempts "not a good faith effort".
 In October 2025, Arthur T. Demoulas filed a lawsuit against the company in an attempt to be reinstated as CEO.
+A Delaware judge ruled that the firing was justified in April 2026, and the board of directors appointed longtime employee Chuck Casassa as president.